While Sears execs get $25 million in bonuses, laid-off workers struggle during Christmastime

 Still, Olbrysh said, “this came as a shock to us retirees.”

-“What everybody is wondering is how of that money Lampert is getting,” he said.
+“What everybody is wondering is how much of that money Lampert is getting,” he said.

 Many NARSE members are also worried about how this will affect their life insurance policies, Olbrysh added.